 In fact, the only thing that keeps Mob’s powers in check is Mob’s own self-restraint.
 When he can, Mob will try to mediate and offer a friendly ear.
 But should his emotions ever reach an explosive 100%, no being on heaven or earth can stop the storm that is about to be unleashed.

-In the past, I have mentioned several times how annoying it is when unwanted and unneeded sequels are given to series that failed to deliver on their first go around while actually decent shows get nothing.
+In the past, I have mentioned annoying it is when unwanted and unneeded sequels are given to series that failed to deliver while actually decent shows get nothing.

 Thus, it is nice when something deserving gets a continuation.
-Mob Psycho 100 is one such show, and its sequel, Mob Psycho 100 II, did a fantastically beautiful job at recapturing what made the original so much fun.
-Also, like any good follow up should do, this second season added more to the series as a whole, allowing it to go beyond where its predecessor left off.
+Mob Psycho 100 is one such show, and its sequel, Mob Psycho 100 II, did a fantastically beautiful job of recapturing what made the original so much fun.
+Also, as any good follow-up should do, this second season added more to the series as a whole, allowing it to go beyond where its predecessor left off.